Tyap

 Tyap is a regionally important dialect cluster of Plateau languages in Nigeria's Middle Belt, named after its prestige dialect.
 It is also known by its Hausa exonym as Katab or Kataf.
 It is also known by the names of its dialectical varieties including Sholyio, Fantswam, Gworok, Takad, "Mabatado" (Tyap 'proper'), Tyeca̱rak and Tyuku (Tuku).
-According to Blench (2008), Jju—with more speakers—appears to be a form of Tyap (although its speakers are ethnically distinct).
+In spite of being listed separately from the Tyap cluster, Jju's separation, according to Blench R.M.
+(2018), seems to be increasingly ethnic rather than a linguistic reality.

 Distribution

 Native Tyap speakers are primarily found in the local government areas of Jema'a, Kaura and Zangon Kataf, although pockets of speakers are also found in Kachia and Kauru in southern Kaduna state, and Riyom (especially Takad speakers) in Plateau State of Nigeria.
 There are also large speaking communities in Kaduna South and Chikun Local Government Areas of the state.
 Skoggard (2014) presented the distribution of the Atyap (Katab) people in Nigeria to include: Niger, Nasarawa, Kaduna states and the FCT.